-Although both are completely adequate for digitally signing documents, the right tool for you will depend on your individual needs:
+Although both are completely suitable for digitally signing documents, the right tool for you will depend on your individual needs:

 Adobe Sign: Best for small companies and individuals

-Although slightly more expensive than DocuSign, Adobe Sign is a perfect fit for anyone looking for a simple e-signature solution.
+Although slightly more expensive than DocuSign, Adobe Sign is perfect for anyone looking for a simple e-signature solution.

-Its simple menus and drag-and-drop interfaces make Adobe Sign extremely easy and intuitive to use.
-You’ll also get access to the integrations you are most likely to need, including cloud integrations, widely-used software, and seamless Microsoft and Adobe cross-collaboration.
+Its simple menus and drag-and-drop interfaces make Adobe Sign extremely easy and intuitive.
+You’ll also get access to the integrations you will most likely need, including cloud integrations, widely-used software, and seamless Microsoft and Adobe cross-collaboration.